 3. Tend to your emotional well-being

-Men are 3.5 times more likely to commit suicide, according to the Foundation for Suicide Prevention.
+Men are more likely to commit suicide, according to the Foundation for Suicide Prevention.
 The advocacy group Mental Health America also found that men are less likely to talk about mental health, which makes problems worse.
 Caring for your emotional well-being is nothing to be ashamed of — it’s a sign of strength and self-awareness.
 If you or a loved one is experiencing signs of depression, anxiety or another mental health condition, find an experienced professional to speak with.